 This route is slightly South Island heavy, but it does include 5 places we haven’t yet mentioned so there’s plenty of variety here!

 Day 1 – Auckland

-Get over the jet lack and take it easy in the City of Sails.
+Get over the jet lag and take it easy in the City of Sails, a true highlight of the North Island of New Zealand.
 Drive down to Waitomo in the evening.